horizonx-tech/aptos-wallet-connector/README.md

 ## Detail

-Provides a common interface for aptos wallets
+Provides a common interface for aptos wallets in a minimal package.

 | Function                 | Description                                         | Arguments                                                                                    |
 | ------------------------ | --------------------------------------------------- | -------------------------------------------------------------------------------------------- |